MicrosoftDocs/windows-dev-docs/hub/apps/design/style/xaml-theme-resources.md

     EXCEPTION: You can use the [{ThemeResource} markup extension](/windows/uwp/xaml-platform/themeresource-markup-extension) to reference resources that are agnostic to the app theme in your [ThemeDictionaries](/uwp/api/windows.ui.xaml.resourcedictionary.themedictionaries).
 Examples of these resources are accent color resources like `SystemAccentColor`, or system color resources, which are typically prefixed with "SystemColor" like `SystemColorButtonFaceColor`.

 > [!CAUTION]
-> If you don’t follow these guidelines, you might see unexpected behavior related to themes in your app.
+> If you don't follow these guidelines, you might see unexpected behavior related to themes in your app.
 For more info, see the [Troubleshooting theme resources](#troubleshooting-theme-resources) section.

 ## The XAML color ramp and theme-dependent brushes

 The combined set of colors for "Light", "Dark", and "HighContrast" themes make up the *Windows color ramp* in XAML.
-Whether you want to modify the system themes, or apply a theme to your own XAML elements, it’s important to understand how the color resources are structured.
+Whether you want to modify the system themes, or apply a theme to your own XAML elements, it's important to understand how the color resources are structured.

 For additional information about how to apply color in your Windows app, please see [Color in Windows apps](../style/color.md).